erizov/Professor/semester_11/lecture_78_observability_platform/root_cause_analysis/school.en.md

 ## Simple Explanation

-Root Cause Analysis is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Root Cause Analysis (RCA) is an algorithm used to solve specific problems in computer science.

 ## Where It's Used